Gpsnm/automatic-readme-generator/README.md

  * [Questions](#Questions)

 ## Installation
-there is no need to install.
+install
 ## How is your project used?
-the project is used by opening the index.mjs file in the intergrated terminal, and calling node index.mjs
+used
 ## license
-NONE
+MIDDLEWARE
 ## Contributors
-none
+contri
 ## Tests
-does not require
+test
 ## Questions
-Any questions about this project please send me a message on <a href="https://github.com/gpsnm">gpsnm</a> or email me at [adam-willetts@hotmail.co.uk](mailto:adam-willetts@hotmail.co.uk)
+Any questions about this project please send me a message on <a href="https://github.com/user">user</a> or email me at [email](mailto:email)